Carne Asada

 storage/reheating

-Store leftover Carne Asada in an airtight container in the refrigerator for up to 4 days.Reheat gently in a skillet over medium heat or in the microwave until warmed through.You can also freeze cooked Carne Asada for up to 2 months—thaw overnight in the fridge before reheating.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.To reheat, warm in a skillet over medium heat until heated through or microwave in short bursts to avoid drying out.Sliced meat can also be frozen for up to 2 months.

 FAQs

-What cut of beef is best for Carne Asada?
+What cut of meat is best for Carne Asada?

 Is Carne Asada spicy?